redjem-amir/fastorm/README.md

 creating more entities.

 > You can generate an ESM project by running
-> `npx fastorm init --name MyProject --database postgres --module esm` command.
+> `npx nestjs-fastorm init --name MyProject --database postgres --module esm` command.

 > You can generate an even more advanced project with express installed by running
-> `npx fastorm init --name MyProject --database mysql --express` command.
+> `npx nestjs-fastorm init --name MyProject --database mysql --express` command.

 > You can generate a docker-compose file by running
-> `npx fastorm init --name MyProject --database postgres --docker` command.
+> `npx nestjs-fastorm init --name MyProject --database postgres --docker` command.

 ## Step-by-Step Guide